Palli Samgathana Vibhaga

 Palli Samgathana Vibhaga (Institute of Rural Reconstruction), of Visva-Bharati University, was established at Sriniketan in 1922, by the Nobel laureate Rabindranath Tagore.
-Leonard Knight Elmhirst was its first Director.
+Leonard Knight Elmhirst was its first director.
+This department was closely founded by Rathindranath Tagore (eldest son of Guru Rabindranath Tagore) which had always aimed in closely serving with the local-tribes and rural life of the people.